alessiosavi/PyRecognizer/README.md

 ## Usage

-You can view the following example video in order to understand how to interact with the tool in order to:
+You can view the following example video in order to understand how to interact with the tool for the following process:

 - Create dataset from images
 - Predict image
-- Train/Tune neural network
+- Train/Tune the neural network

 [Video guide for train/predict](#video-guide-for-trainpredict)